Linuxfabrik/monitoring-plugins/check-plugins/mysql-logfile/README.md

                         matching, so write the pattern in lowercase (or use the `(?i)` flag).
 Can be specified multiple times.
                         Example: `--ignore='(?i)linuxfabrik'`.
+  --lookback LOOKBACK   Logins the server turned away are counted within this
+                        window rather than reported one by one.
+Time window in seconds to look back over, ending at the moment of the run.
+Only what falls within it is counted, so what is reported is how often something happened lately rather than a total that keeps growing for as long as the source is kept.
+Example: `--lookback=3600`.
+Default:
+                        600 (seconds)
   --match MATCH         Only consider a log line matching this Python regular
                         expression.
 The log line is lowercased before matching, so write the pattern in lowercase (or use